gaetancorin/Datapipeline_compare_official_vs_gas_stations_oil_prices/project_ETL/_documentation/API_Documentation.md

-# project_master_etl FLASK APIs
+# project_ETL FLASK APIs Documentation
-This Flask repository is an ETL pipeline to extract, transform, and load oil prices from gas stations and official government reports, then format the data and make it available for comparison to extract business KPIs.
+This Flask repository is an ETL pipeline to extract, transform, and load oil prices from gas stations and official government, then format the data and make it available for comparison.

 **The Postman API import is available in the root folder.**